code-with-amitk/Code-examples/System-Design/Concepts/Devops/README.md

   - Development: Programmers do not code alone; rather, everyone helps them to understand what to code
   - Quality: Testers are not solely responsible for quality; rather, the whole team works together to maintain quality.
   - Shared Incentives: Performance bonus & incentives of each should depends on other dev and ops.
-  - [Area of Devops](Area-Matrix.md): How they can cooperate & work with each other.
+  - Area of Devops: How they can cooperate & work with each other.
+[See this Page](Area-Matrix.md)
 ## Why Devops?
 1. Deliver High quality software more quickly, which is more aligned with customer's requirements and basic conditions.